 Full name of child

 Date of birth

-Tick the box belo Tick the box below if you believe there is an exceptional social or medical need to attend this school.
+Tick the box belo ow if you believe there is an exceptional social or medical need to atte end this school.

 Children who have an exceptional social or medical need which means they should attend this school rather than any other or whose parents have such a need.
 Your application must be supported by evidence, for example from a medical specialist or social worker, of the need and why it means the child needs to attend this school.

 Is supporting evidence attached?
 Yes / No

 What is the supporting evidence?

 I confirm that I have submitted a LA Common Application Form.

 Your name Date

 Please sign here

-This form should be scanned and emailed to admissions@devon.gov.uk or return it to: Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Burnthouse Lane, Exeter, Devon EX2 6AY
+This form should be scanned and emailed to admissions@devon.gov.uk or return it to: Devon School Admissions Team, Room L60, County Hall, Exeter EX2 4QG or to the school at: Dry Lane, Christow, Devon EX6 7PE

 Privacy and Data Protection: Your personal data may be used by the School and Devon County Council for the purposes of an application for admission to school.
 We undertake to ensure your personal data will only be used in accordance with our privacy notice

-which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with others in relation to the school admission process.
+Your personal data may be used by the School and Devon County Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with others in relation to the school admission process.
 Please confirm that you give your consent to the School and LA using your personal data as outlined in our privacy notices, by signing below.
 You have the right to withdraw your consent at any time.
 Should you wish to withdraw consent, please contact the Admissions Team at admissions@devon.gov.uk or 0345 155 1019.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Data

-Protection Officer for School or LA.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Data Protection Officer for School or LA.